Welcome to today's edition of the Rush 24-7 podcast.

 It's the people's seat.

-Thank you, Mr. Rodham Gurgen.
+Thank you, Mr. Rodham Gergen.

 Thank you for that trip, Mr. President.

-And of course, my friends, we must also thank the state-controlled media, who did everything in their power to push Obamacare, Obamacap and Trade, Obama banks, Obama automobiles, Obama take over everything.
+And of course, my friends, we must also thank the state-controlled media who did everything in their power to push Obamacare, Obama cap and trade, Obama banks, Obama automobiles, Obama takeover, everything.

-In thanking so many people on the left for contributing mightily to the result in Massachusetts yesterday.
+I mean, I could go on forever in thanking so many people on the left for contributing mightily to the result in Massachusetts yesterday.